AFlowOfCode/bandcamp-streamer/README.md

   * Any other fan's collection / wishlist

 ### General features
+  * Load entire collections & wishlists in one click (be patient if there are a lot of items!)
+  * Spacebar play/pause, L/R arrow keys to skip to previous/next track in the playlist
   * Volume control
-  * Spacebar play/pause, L/R arrow keys to skip to previous/next track in the playlist
-  * Beta: Load entire collections & wishlists in one click (be patient if there are a lot of items!)

 ### Feed page features
   * Nonstop streaming from 2 separate playlists: fan activity or new releases
   * Price listed next to "buy now"
+  * Seek buttons (+/- 10s)

 ### Personal (owned) collection page features
   * Stream full albums continuously (moves onto next album after finishing)